top of page

 How do you feel after you consume caffeine?

-Noticing allows YOU to decide what's best for you in each moment.
+Notice and decide what's best for YOU in each moment.

 You see, it depends.

-Noticing helps you understand what's best (for YOU) from one season to the next, or when to perhaps leave a habit behind that is no longer serving you.
+Noticing helps you understand what's best (for YOU) from one season to the next, or when to perhaps move on and leave a habit behind that is no longer serving you.

-So instead of thinking all or nothing... notice and feel.
+Instead of all or nothing ... notice and feel.

-And from that quiet place inside, make a choice that's best for you.
+And from that quiet place inside, make a choice that feels best for you.

 Live alongside Nature — Reduce Stress — Restore Your Equilibrium